Gambling in the United States: Native American gaming

 Gaming creates many jobs, not only for Native Americans, but also for non-Native Americans, and in this way can positively affect relations with the non-Native American community.
 On some reservations, the number of non-Native American workers is larger than the number of Native American workers because of the scale of the casino resorts.
 Also, some tribes contribute a share of casino revenues to the state in which they are located, or to charitable and non-profit causes.
-For example, the San Manuel Band of Mission Indians of California gave 4 million dollars to the UCLA Law School to establish a center for American Indian Studies.
+For example, the San Manuel Band of Mission Indians of California gave $4 million to the UCLA Law School to establish a center for American Indian Studies.
 The same tribe also gave $1 million to the state for disaster relief when the area was ravaged by wildfires in 2003.

-Although casinos have proven successful for both the tribes and the surrounding regions, state residents may oppose construction of Native American casinos, especially if they have competing projects.
+Although casinos have been proven successful for both the tribes and the surrounding regions, state residents may oppose construction of Native American casinos, especially if they have competing projects.
 For example, in November 2003, the state of Maine voted against a $650 million casino project proposed by the Penobscots and Passamaquoddies.
 The project's objective was to create jobs for the tribes' young people.
 The same day the state voted against the Indian casino project, Maine voters approved a plan to add slot machines to the state's harness racing tracks.

-The National Indian Gaming Commission oversees Native American gaming for the federal government.
-The National Indian Gaming Commission (NIGC) was established under the Indian Gaming Regulatory Act in 1988.
-Under the NIGC, Class I gaming is under the sole jurisdiction of the tribe.
-Class II gaming is governed by the tribe, but it is also subject to NIGC regulation.
-Class III gaming is under the jurisdiction of the states.
-For instance, in order for a tribe to build and operate a casino, the tribe must work and negotiate with the state in which it is located.
-These Tribal-State compacts determine how much revenue the states will obtain from the Indian casinos.
+Congress passed the Indian Gaming Regulatory Act in 1988 to divide responsibility for Native American gaming among tribal, federal, and state governments.
+Tribal governments have exclusive authority over Class I gaming.
+Tribes also regulate Class II gaming, with oversight from the National Indian Gaming Commission.
+Class III gaming is regulated differently.
+It must be authorized by a tribal ordinance, permitted in the state where it occurs, and conducted under an approved tribal-state compact.

+Tribal-state compacts establish how tribes and states will regulate Class III gaming.
+They may address jurisdiction, licensing, regulatory standards, enforcement, and other matters related to gaming operations.
+Compacts are submitted to the Secretary of the Interior for review.
+If the Secretary does not approve or reject a compact within 45 days, it is considered approved as long as it complies with the Indian Gaming Regulatory Act.

 The Indian Gaming Regulatory Act requires that gaming revenues be used only for governmental or charitable purposes.
 The tribal governments determine specifically how gaming revenues are spent.
 Revenues have been used to build houses, schools, and roads; to fund health care and education; and to support community and economic development initiatives.
 Indian gaming is the first and essentially the only economic development tool available on Indian reservations.
 The National Gaming Impact Study Commission has stated that "no...economic development other than gaming has been found".
 Tribal governments, though, use gaming revenues to develop other economic enterprises such as museums, malls, and cultural centers.